COMP2116-Ma-Mario-Game-Game/FoxsTale/README.md

 ## Current status

-Currently, our game has ...
+Currently, our game has one level only.
+In addition, our game contain the timting system, score system and ranking system.
+The timing system may add extra points to the score system meanwhile the ranking system is depend by the score system.

 <a id='future-plan'></a>